Sago Mine disaster: Rescue

-It was reported that the early hours after the blast were chaotic and the mining company did not call a specialized mine rescue crew until 8:04 a.m. — more than 90 minutes after the blast.
+It was reported that the early hours after the blast were chaotic and the mining company did not call a specialized mine rescue crew until 8:04 a.m. – more than 90 minutes after the blast.
 The company notified MSHA at 8:30.
 The company said it started its calls at 7:40.
 MSHA records two calls at 8:10 to personnel who were out of town due to the holiday.
 MSHA personnel arrived on site at approximately 10:30 am.
 The first rescue crew arrived ten minutes later.

-High levels of carbon monoxide (CO) and methane gas in the mine atmosphere made it necessary for rescuers to wait 12 hours after the explosion to begin to reach the miners.
+High levels of CO and methane gas in the mine atmosphere made it necessary for rescuers to wait 12 hours after the explosion to begin to reach the miners.
 Tests taken through holes drilled from the surface showed that the air near where the miners were last known to be stationed contained 1,300 parts per million of CO.
 More than 200 parts per million is considered unsafe.
-However, each miner had a Self-Contained Self-Rescuer (SCSR) device that provided one hour of breathable air.
+However, each miner had a self-contained self-rescuer (SCSR) device that provided one hour of breathable air.
 Emergency supplies were stored in 55-gallon drums (205 L drums) within the mine.

 Even after the gases abated, rescue teams had to proceed with caution, continually testing for hazards such as water seeps, explosive gas concentrations, and unsafe roof conditions.
 This limited their rate of progress to 1000 ft an hour.
 They checked in every 500 ft, and then disconnected their telephones until the next checkpoint in order to avoid the possibility of a spark creating another explosion.
-MSHA had deployed a 1,300-lb.
+MSHA had deployed a 1,300 lb.
 (520 kg) robot into the mine as well, but pulled it out after it became mired 2600 ft from the mine entrance.

 After more than nine hours of searching, rescue teams pulled out of the mine at about 3:40 a.m.
 Tuesday, January 3.
 Through an agency spokeswoman, Bob Friend of MSHA said the teams were withdrawn when they discovered that the mine's atmospheric monitoring system was still running.
 Due to the air quality in the mine, power to the system could have caused another explosion, according to safety experts.
 A borehole being drilled to check the mine's air quality was nearing the mine roof.
 "The bit and steel being used was not equipped to use water, which meant the bit was hot and could ignite an explosive mixture of methane," Friend told a reporter from the West Virginia Gazette.
 Rescue teams returned to the mine 6:22 a.m.